confluentinc/examples/replicator-security/README.md

 * keytool (usually included in a jdk)
 * openssl

 These demos are memory intensive and Docker must be tuned accordingly.
-Docker's advanced settings, increase the memory dedicated to Docker to at least 8GB (default is 2GB).
+In Docker's advanced settings, increase the memory dedicated to Docker to at least 8GB (default is 2GB).

 ## Components